What Is Chronic Illness Spiritual Emergency? Professional Guide

 "You Just Need More Faith"

 This harmful misconception suggests that chronic illness spiritual emergency results from insufficient faith or spiritual practice.
-In reality, chronic illness can trigger spiritual distress in anyone, regardless of their previous spiritual strength or dedication to spiritual practices.
+In reality, chronic illness can trigger spiritual distress in anyone, regardless of previous spiritual strength or dedication to spiritual practices.

 "Spiritual Practice Will Heal Your Illness"